 SHÍ at the University of Iceland

 An information architecture research conducted by Breyta, a Belgrade Web design agency for a Student Body Council at the University of Iceland.
-They were approached with a redesign request of their website for the organization’s anniversary.
+They were approached with a redesign request for their website for the organization’s anniversary.

 The goal of the project was to give a website a new look but also tackle some usability problems and get rid of the confusing navigation system.